isaacy2012/MultiQR/README.md

 # <img src="readMeImages/ic_logo.png"  width="25" height="25">  ID Scanner

-The IDScanner App allows you to easily manage signing in a variety of QR codes such as user ID's.
+The MultiQR App allows you to easily manage signing in a variety of QR codes such as user ID's.
 Quickly construct lists of inputs to speed up your projects and events.

 ## Created by Isaac Young and Nathanael Rais